Alessandro Sardone

 • forecasting

 Alessandro Sardone joined the Department of Macroeconomics as a doctoral student in September 2020.
-His research focuses on environmental macroeconomics, monetary and fiscal policy, and forecasting.
+His research focuses on environmental macroeconomics, monetary and fiscal policy, inequality, and forecasting.

 Alessandro Sardone received his bachelor's degree from University of Trento.
 He participated in a Double Degree Programme and received his master's degree from Friedrich Schiller University Jena and University of Trento.